oguzhankarabulut/go-structtojson/README.md

 ## GO Struct to JSON

-I hate creating example JSON object fit to struct when testing anything especially working with huge structs.
+I hate creating example JSON object fit to struct when testing something especially working with huge structs.
 So I developed this tool.
 It takes struct as a string cli argument then print example JSON object with random values.

 PS: It does not work with nested data types.